Production of twisted particles in heavy-ion collisions: Angular momentum of charged twisted particles in HIC

 It has been demonstrated in Refs. \cite{FloettmannKarlovets,Karlovets2021} on the basis of the quantum Busch theorem \cite{Busch,Reiser} that particle beams generated inside a magnetic field take the form of LG beams outside of this field.
 This important achievement predicts wide dissemination of twisted beams in nature.
 It has been noted in Refs. \cite{FloettmannKarlovets,Karlovets2021} that twisted particles are produced in states with $\mathcal{L}_z=0$ and $L_z\neq0$.
 This note is absolutely correct for specific experimental conditions \cite{FloettmannKarlovets,Karlovets2021} and does not contradict to our analysis.
-For a real solenoid, it is convenient to choose the symmetric gauge with the solenoid symmetry axis corresponding to $r=0$ \cite{SupplementalMaterial,preprint}.
+For a real solenoid, it is convenient to choose the symmetric gauge with the solenoid symmetry axis corresponding to $r=0$.
 When a particle is produced near this axis, $\mathcal{L}_z=0$ at the moment of creation and then increases or decreases up to the extreme value $-e Br^2=-\pi^2_\phi/(eB)$.
 Unlike Refs. \cite{FloettmannKarlovets,Karlovets2021}, we condider the case of coinciding the trajectory symmetry axis with the solenoid one.

-It can be shown \cite{SupplementalMaterial,preprint} that the average values $\langle\mathcal{L}_z\rangle$ do not depend on a shift of the former axis from the latter one.
-For the geometry used in Refs. \cite{FloettmannKarlovets,Karlovets2021}, the vector potential gauge should be changed \cite{SupplementalMaterial,preprint}.
+However, for the geometry used in Refs. \cite{FloettmannKarlovets,Karlovets2021}, the vector potential gauge should be changed.
+It can be shown that the average values $\langle\mathcal{L}_z\rangle$ depend on a shift of the former axis from the latter one.

+We define the shift $\bm R_0$, and consider the radius of a circular motion $r$ of the particle which is much smaller than the solenoud radius.
+So we can use approximation $\bm B(\bm R)\approx\bm B(\bm R_0)$.
+In this case, the vector potential is expressed in symmetric gauge as follows: